danylaksono/geomorpher/docs/glyphs.md

 Notes:
 - Provide `maplibreNamespace` (e.g., `maplibregl`) in module-bundled builds where it is not on `globalThis`.
 - Only a subset of Marker options are settable via methods (`setOffset`, `setRotation`, `setPitchAlignment`, `setRotationAlignment`).
 Others must be encoded in your DOM.
+ - You may supply `featureCollection` to provide a static set of features to render glyphs for, or `featureProvider({ geometry, morphFactor })` to dynamically supply an arbitrary feature collection (for example, an interpolated collection or an external dataset).
+If neither is supplied, the adapters default to calling `resolveCollection` with a `GeoMorpher` instance passed via `morpher`.

 ---